 To help reduce plastic waste, some island resorts have their own recycling plants.
 For instance, Furaveri Island Resort & Spa have a water bottling plant on site, which has been running for the past two years.
 With a storage capacity of 360 tonnes, the plant recycles glass bottles, which are then served in restaurants and the guest’s hotel rooms.
-The next step is to focus on using smaller glass bottles for guests to take on excursions, as currently they can still choose to drink from plastic bottles of water.
+The next step is to focus on using smaller glass bottles for guests to take on excursions, as currently, they can still choose to drink from plastic bottles of water.

-Conrad Maldives Rangali Island have a different method: from summer 2019 they have collaborated with the environmental network Parley for the Oceans by sending their plastic waste to be made into tote bags.
+Conrad Maldives Rangali Island has a different method: from summer 2019 they have collaborated with the environmental network Parley for the Oceans by sending their plastic waste to be made into tote bags.
 These are then offered to guests, and their purchase contributes to the removal of marine plastic waste via the Parley Global Clean Up Network.